 Throughout history, storytelling has been a way for mankind to bond with one another.
 Individuals can connect with your business through this powerful tool, and it’s as simple as skipping some of the facts surrounding your products in lieu of something more compelling.

 Perhaps your business was started with the last remnants of your checking account before it became a larger entity.
 Maybe you overcame personal obstacles to get your business to where it is today.
 Whatever your story is, people want to hear it!

 Market the Right Way

 The idea behind marketing is to “hype up” your business, so to speak.
 However, this trend of eye-catching advertisements is giving way to a more personal form of marketing.
 What would appeal to you more, an ad that told you how neat a product was compared to its competitor or an ad that showed you how a product could help you with an everyday problem?

 Changing your marketing perspective to a helpful one can build a close relationship between your brand and your audience.
 Everyone is looking for help with common issues, and your business can be a knight in shining armor to someone in need.

 The good news is, you won’t be lacking channels you can use – some examples are opting for Pay-Per-Click campaigns through Google Ads or Facebook.
 There are many ways to go about it, with great tips on kickstarting your Facebook campaigns.

 People can hardly relate to a business, it’s almost impossible.
 What they do relate to are personalities.
 Think about it, when sorting through your email list and picking out the favorite, do you like the ones that have their own persona to them?

-Your audience will find you more relatable if you portray yourself as confident, friendly, energetic, or any other positive personality traits you can think of.
+Your audience will find you more relatable if you portray yourself as confident, friendly, energetic, or any other positive personality trait you can think of.
 Take this one step further by incorporating your own personality into your marketing.
 This way, your brand holds its own unique identity.

 Looks Never Hurt